DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 * maintenance loans to help with living costs
 * extra help if you have a disability, children or an adult dependant

-If you are eligible for student loans, you will also usually be eligible for the home fee rate, bursaries and scholarships.
+If you are eligible for student loans, you will also usually be eligible:

+* for a home fee rate

+* for bursaries in the subjects offered to UK citizens

+* to apply for scholarships

 Talk to your training provider about: